-Inspired by the amount of garbage that is throughout the school every day, Ms Collins and Ms Nezil took an opportunity to teach their students how wasteful we are as a society.
-From soda cans to lamps, the goal for the class was to create art through recycled items, showing that students should be more attentive when it comes to waste.
+Inspired by the amount of garbage that is throughout the school every day, Ms Jacqueline Collins and Ms Nezil took an opportunity to teach their students how wasteful we are as a society.
+From soda cans to lamps, the goal for the class was to create art through recycled items, showing that we should be more attentive when it comes to waste.

 Collins, one of the teachers in the Art department, explained what she’s trying to show through the project for others to see.